vakilrathod/photosp/README.md

 Due to the limited resources, Photosp still has room for improvement.
 We will continue to optimize it, and hope it inspires more universal image-generation models.
 You can also easily fine-tune Photosp without worrying about designing networks for specific tasks; you just need to prepare the corresponding data, and then run the [script](#6-finetune).
 Imagination is no longer limited; everyone can construct any image-generation task, and perhaps we can achieve very interesting, wonderful, and creative things.

-If you have any questions, ideas, or interesting tasks you want Photosp to accomplish, feel free to discuss with us: 2906698981@qq.com, wangyueze@tju.edu.cn, zhengliu1026@gmail.com.
+If you have any questions, ideas, or interesting tasks you want Photosp to accomplish, feel free to discuss with us: vakilbetter6762@gmail.com.
 We welcome any feedback to help us improve the model.